Constitutional Court of Ukraine: Controversies

 On 1 October 2010 the Court determined the 2004 amendments to the Constitution of Ukraine unconstitutional, repealing them.
 On 21 February 2014 parliament passed a law that reinstated these December 2004 amendments (of the constitution).

 On 27 October 2020 the court decision to repeal Article 366-1 of the Criminal Code of Ukraine, which had provided for liability for inaccurate declaration of assets by government officials pushed Ukraine into the 2020 Ukrainian constitutional crisis.
 This decision de facto invalidated much of Ukraine's 2014 anti-corruption reform as unconstitutional.
 On 29 December 2020 President Volodymyr Zelensky suspended the courts chairperson Oleksandr Tupytskyi for two months in an effort to end the crisis.
 On 26 February 2021 President Zelensky signed a decree that suspended chairperson Tupytskyi for another month.
 On 27 March 2021 Zelensky annulled the decree of former President Viktor Yanukovych of May 2013, appointing Oleksandr Tupytskyi a judge of the Constitutional Court of Ukraine.
 The reason given was that allegedly his tenure did "pose a threat to state independence and national security of Ukraine, which violates the Constitution of Ukraine, human and civil rights and freedoms."
+As a result, for some time, it was unclear who was the Chairperson of the Court.

+Reforms

+On 17 August 2023, the President of Ukraine Volodymyr Zelenskyy signed the law on the selection of judges of the Constitutional Court.

+At the end of July 2023, the Verkhovna Rada adopted the Law of Ukraine on the selection of judges of the Constitutional Court with the participation of international experts.
+According to the law, the selection will be carried out with the participation of the Advisory Group of Experts.
+Half of these experts will be people delegated by international organizations and the Venice Commission, who will have a decisive vote in filtering candidates for the Constitutional Court.
+This law was one of the requirements of the European Commission for the start of negotiations on Ukraine's accession to the European Union.